TerradooCloud/website/_pages/terradoocloud.md

 Why ?
 =====

-  Because with Terradoo Cloud you can set up your own MultiCloud-Native Solution around Odoo Community.
+  Because with Terradoo Cloud you can set up your own Multicloud Native Solution around Odoo Community.

   Terradoo Cloud is 100% open-source with Apache License and it will be based on other open-source software projects.